Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

 - Basic functionality is already implemented (equality, print, etc.).
 - They can be made immutable: `@dataclass(frozen=True)`.
 But be careful cause attributes can be mutable...
 - no type validation is done at runtime.
+- Data classes support positional as well as keyword arguments.

 ```python
 from dataclasses import dataclass